uw-iti-app-platform/helm-charts/README.md

 ### Publishing your change

-This is not automated currently.
+A Github Action automatically publishes new charts, so the below steps will not need to be run manually unless something goes wrong.
+The action is configured to on every push to `main` (this includes merged PRs) if `Chart.yaml` has been modified.

 It appears to be based off of [this medium article](https://medium.com/@mattiaperi/create-a-public-helm-chart-repository-with-github-pages-49b180dbb417)

 ```
 git fetch